-In the study of the way-back past of North Dakota, geology and time are closely related.
+While it is easy to identify the boundaries of North Dakota that contain our study of the ancient past, it is not so easy to learn the names and time periods of the epochs.
+The names and Latin names of the animals and plants also present challenges.
+The strange names are just one indicator of the massive changes in the landscape and the plant and animal life that inhabited North Dakota over a period of more than 500 million years.
+In learning some of these strange terms, you will learn more about North Dakota’s ancient past. geology and time are closely related.
 The layers of sediment that were brought by water, wind, or ice, captured changes in the climate, water levels, and plant and animal life over billions of years.
 These events ultimately changed the surface of North Dakota to the landscape we know today.
 Layers of sediment below the surface have shaped North Dakota’s modern economy.

 Geologic time has divisions that can be compared to our modern calendars which are based on the movement of the sun and earth through space.
 We use calendars of years, months, weeks and days.